-Join Kevin Yank for an in-depth discussion in this video Changing preferences, part of Learn Sublime Text 3: The Basics.
+Join Kevin Yank for an in-depth discussion in this video Changing preferences, part of Learning Sublime Text 3.

 - [Voiceover] Sublime Text sometimes gets a bit of a bad rap for not having a nice graphical user interface for controlling all of its settings, but the system of text files it uses to control all of your settings is uniquely flexible, and I'd like to show it to you now.
 If you go to the Sublime Text menu on your Mac, or on Windows choose the preferences menu from the top of the window, you can find the menu item "Settings" underneath there.
 And when you select that, you get this new split pane window.
 On the left is all of the preferences that Sublime Text provides, and on the right is an empty user preferences file.